-The del vol utility looks for a volume in the library.
-If it cannot find the volume, del vol either marks the volume missing or absent or deletes it from the database, depending on your request.
+The del_vol utility looks for a volume in the library.
+If it cannot find the volume, del vol either marks the volume missing or absent, or deletes it from the database, depending on your request.

-If all of the referenced locations for the volume can't be verified (i.e., the LSM is offline or the drive is not ready), you are prompted to confirm marking the volume absent or deleting it unless the -n (no\confirm\flag) is on.
+If all of the referenced locations for the volume cannot be verified (such as the LSM is offline or the drive is not ready), you are prompted to confirm marking the volume absent or deleting it, unless the -n (no_confirm_flag) is on.
 It the volume is deleted, the volume and information associated with it, such as scratch pool membership and current and pending locks, are removed from the database.

-Volume-related information is displayed unless the -q (quiet flag) has been entered.
-If multiple options are used, they can be formatted either as separate options or as a contiguous string.
+Volume-related information is displayed unless the -q (quiet_flag) has been entered.
+If multiple options are used, they can be formatted either as separate options, or as a contiguous string.

-Before marking a volume absent or deleting it, del vol asks you to confirm, unless the -n option is specified.
+Before marking a volume absent or deleting it, del_vol asks you to confirm, unless the -n option is specified.